 Bio 161.
 Ecology and Evolution.
 An introduction to the scientific study of life with an emphasis on evolution, ecology and classical genetics.
 The nature and practice of science will be examined throughout the course.
 For prospective pre-health-profession students and natural science majors.
+Satisfies the SL CCR.
+Partially satisfies the SM CCR.
+Satisfies the QL ACE.
 Partially satisfies the Natural World LADR.
 This class is open only to first-year students.

-Bio 165.
+- Bio 165.
 Concepts of Biology.
 An historical approach to explore the development of primary topics in modern biology such as mechanisms of inheritance and diversification of life on Earth via the process of evolution.
 The nature and practice of science will be examined throughout the course.
 Does not require college-level chemistry.
+Satisfies the SL CCR.
+Partially satisfies the SM CCR.
 Partially satisfies Natural World LADR.
-Not open to students with prior credit in Bio 161 or equivalent.
+Not open to students with prior credit in Bio 161 or equivalent. - Bio 185.

-Bio 185.
 Cell and Molecular Biology.
 An introduction to the scientific study of life with emphasis on the chemistry of life, cells, and physiology.
 For prospective natural science majors and pre-health-profession students.
 Prerequisite: Bio 161.

-Bio 221.
+Satisfies the SL CCR.
+Partially satisfies the SM CCR.
+Satisfies the QL ACE. - Bio 221.
 Genetics.
 A survey of molecular, organismal, and population genetics.
 Laboratory work illustrates basic genetic principles and modern laboratory techniques.
 Prerequisites: 185.
-Prerequisite/co-requisite: Che 161 or equivalent.
+Prerequisite/co-requisite: Che 161 or equivalent. - Bio 225.

-Bio 225.
 Entomology.
 The study and identification of insects with an emphasis on field work, life cycles, classification, curation, ecology, and economic impacts of insects.
-Prerequisite: Bio 161 or Bio 165.
+Prerequisite: Bio 161 or Bio 165. - Bio 227.

-Bio 227.
 Herpetology.
 A study of the biology of amphibians and reptiles.
 Topics covered include classification, evolution, ecology, physiology, behavior and conservation.
 Emphasis on the amphibians and reptiles of southeastern Indiana and field research methods.
 Prerequisite: 161.

-Bio 231.
+- Bio 231.
 Biodiversity.
 An introduction to the biological diversity of earth.
 Topics covered include analysis of the form and function of the major taxonomic groups: protists, fungi, plants, and animals, the origin of life, the evolutionary history of life on earth, and principles of biological classification.
-Prerequisite: 185.

-Bio 234.
+Prerequisite: 185. - Bio 234.
 Plant Taxonomy.
 Identification of higher plants with emphasis on the native flora; emphasis on the use of keys, principles of classification, field work, and herbarium methods.
 Prerequisite: 161.